-Training was expanded in 2022 with near 1000 Bus Operators participating in Confronting Anti-Black Racism (CABR) training, and over 700 employees completing CABR training online.
+Training was expanded in 2022 with almost 1,000 Bus Operators participating in Confronting Anti-Black Racism (CABR) training, and over 700 employees completing CABR training online.
 Fare Inspectors, Special Constables and Protective Service Guards have also received specialized training in EDI, and collaboration between training activities was improved with the formation of an Interdepartmental Training Workgroup.